sopra-fs24-group-33/server/README.md

 ## Roadmap

-### different options in Shame Token distribution
+### Shame Token Distribution Options
+Enhance the functionality of shame token distribution by providing different options for determining who receives the token.

-An additional feature that could be added would be different options to who gets the shame token.
-It could be the person that did not contribute to the discussion beforehand or a voting option could be implemented.
+- **Non-contributor Penalty**: Automatically assign the shame token to the person who did not contribute to the discussion beforehand.
+- **Voting System**: Allow players to vote on who should receive the shame token.

+### Invitation Service
+Introduce an invitation service to allow players to invite others from the overview directly into a lobby.

+- **Instant Notifications**: Players receiving invitations will get them instantly via WebSocket.
+- **Accept/Deny**: Accept or Deny invitation via Rest API.

+### Game Variations
+Expand the game's variety by introducing new options and modes.

+- **Customizable Card Sets**: Allow players to add more cards, remove cards, or modify the card set.
+- **Game Modes**: Implement different game modes where cards can appear in double/twice, or other unique variations.

 ## Authors & Acknowledgement